wix-incubator/accord/dsl.md

 title: "Defining Validators"
 ---

 > :warning: Note: The DSL and combinator library are a work in progress, and are likely to expand and change before a 1.0 release.
-Breaking changes are usually highlighted in the [release notes](https://github.com/wix/accord/tree/master/notes) adn covered in the [migration guide](migration-guide.html).
+Breaking changes are usually highlighted in the [release notes](https://github.com/wix/accord/tree/master/notes) and covered in the [migration guide](migration-guide.html).

 # Overview

 Accord provides a convenient DSL for defining validation rules.
-To define a validator over some type `T`, import the `com.wix.accord.dsl` package, and invoke the `validator[ T ]` function (where `T` is your specific type under validation).
+To define a validator over some type `T`, import the `com.wix.accord.dsl` package, and invoke the `validator[T]` function (where `T` is your specific type under validation).
 You can then use the provided sample object to define various rules:

 ```scala